saurkesa/ProgramWithDifferentTopic/README.md

 ```

-### this section will cover DCC Post Processing based on Data Source
+### This section will cover DCC Post Processing based on Data Source

    1. In Post Processing the profiledDeviceData received from dcc DP will be processed further based on clusterMoId.

    2. The Equipments in an Equipment Array of a device will be grouped based on clusterMoId.

    3. Once grouped, the lowest IP or Hostname  of its respective  NE will be identified.

-   4.)
-Identified NE's managedNeId will be assigned to all other NEs of the same device.
+   4. Identified NE's managedNeId will be assigned to all other NEs of the same device.